dittocade/script/README.md

 ### I/O

 Nodes can optionally be invoked with _inputs_ and provide _outputs_.
-Builtin nodes can also be passed _literals_, custom data which cannot be changed by any inputs.
-Inputs and literals not passed fallback to a default value, while outputs not used are discarded.
+Builtin nodes can also be passed _options__, custom data which must be known at transpile time and cannot be changed by any inputs.
+Inputs and options not passed remain set to a default value, while unused outputs are discarded.

 ### Execution flow